What Do Colleges Look For in an Essay?

 Self-reflection is a sign of maturity, and it can elevate an application from good to excellent.
 Colleges already have a list of each applicant’s accomplishments, so a student who can admit their mistakes—and prove that they’ve learned from them—will seem more human and likable.

 Some students are hesitant to show their flaws, but keep in mind that colleges know you aren’t perfect.
 If your essay is just about how fabulous you are, you might come across as inauthentic or, worse, arrogant.

 Initiative is one of the top qualities that colleges look for.
 Students who show initiative will likely bring that take-charge attitude with them to college, where it will help them contribute to the campus.

 The essay should always involve you taking some kind of action—it shouldn’t just be about things that happened to you.
 For example, rather than writing about how it was emotionally difficult for you when several family members caught COVID, write about specific coping strategies you developed during that time or ways that you contributed to the family while they needed you.

 Proof: Show, don’t tell

 “Show, don’t tell” means that you should always aim to prove something rather than just state it.
+This is especially important to avoid sounding arrogant when writing about yourself.
 For example, don’t just tell admissions officers that you’re hardworking; show them by detailing how you accomplished a goal through hard work.